 Some of these examples will seem pretty out there, but as Robert Ripley always said...

-All joking aside, the Walt Disney company now owns or at least claims the rights to a whole raft of characters from classic literature, Indiana Jones, TRON, The Muppets, Zorro, Star Wars, Pixar's entire film library (though that, at least, is justified since the founder of Pixar was originally a Disney worker, who created his own company when the computer animation revolution began) and every single character published by Marvel Comics.
+All joking aside, the Walt Disney company now owns or at least claims the rights to a whole raft of characters from classic literature, Indiana Jones, The Muppets, Zorro, Star Wars, Pixar's entire film library (though that at least is justified, as they distributed all of Pixar's films prior to buying them), everything related to ABC and ESPN, and every single character published by Marvel Comics.
 And that's not even beginning to mention their own prodigious stable of original characters and franchises.

 The Swedish comic character Arne Anka (Arne Duck), a cartoon duck with a fondness for drinking, sex, classic literature and rants about politics, wasn't popular with the lawyers of Disney, who decided to sue his creator Charlie Christensen.
 At first, Christensen fruitlessly tried to use logical reasoning, saying "surely Disney don't hold the right to all cartoon ducks?" but then solved the problem by changing the look of Arne, particularly the beak.
 Arne kept that look for a few pages, but then he bought and put on a toy duck beak.
 That way, whenever Disney's lawyers complained, Christensen could point out that Arne wasn't really a duck, the toy beak just made him look like one.